hdfeng265/learngit/readme.txt

 this is a readme.txt
 this is a test
-this is a appended text
+this is a modified text